Johnson earns first win as Red Sox edge Blue Jays 8-7 (Apr 18, 2017) | FOX Sports

 Johnson earns first win as Red Sox edge Blue Jays 8-7 (Apr 18, 2017)

-TORONTO (AP) Brian Johnson earned his first major league win after being called up from the minors earlier in the day, Mookie Betts hit his first home run of the season and the Boston Red Sox hung on to beat the Toronto Blue Jays 8-7 on Tuesday night for their season-high fourth straight victory.
+He certainly made the most of it, helping the Boston Red Sox to an 8-7 victory over the Toronto Blue Jays, picking up his first win in the process.

+”It’s everything I thought it would be,” he said after helping the Red Sox run their season-high win streak to four.

-Johnson (1-0), promoted Tuesday morning from Triple-A Pawtucket, gave up four runs and seven hits and struck out six in five innings.
-He lost his only other start, at Houston on July 21, 2015.
+Promoted Tuesday morning from Triple-A Pawtucket, Johnson (1-0) gave up four runs and seven hits and struck out six in five innings.
+He lost his only other start, at Houston on July 21, 2015 – when he was dealing with ulnar nerve irritation in his pitching hand.

-Betts, who was 3 for 5 and got the Red Sox rolling with an RBI single in the third inning, hit a drive into the second deck to lead off the seventh.

-Russell Martin, Justin Smoak and Ezequiel Carrera had home runs for the Blue Jays, off to a franchise-worst 2-11 start.
-Toronto went just 3 of 12 with runners in scoring position.
+”I had no feeling in my hand at that point in time on certain pitches to where I would throw one and not know where the ball was going because I couldn’t feel my fingers,” he said. ”But today, I felt like myself.”

-Facing an 8-4 deficit in the bottom of the ninth, the Blue Jays rallied with two outs.
-Steve Pearce drove Martin in with a single.
-Carrera then hit his first home run of the season, a two-run shot into the Blue Jays’ bullpen in left field, to make the score 8-7.
+Johnson’s win was nearly taken away as the Blue Jays rallied in the bottom of the ninth.
+Facing an 8-4 deficit, Steve Pearce drove Russell Martin in with a single.
+Ezequiel Carrera then hit his first home run of the season, a two-run shot into the Blue Jays’ bullpen in left field, to make the score 8-7.
 But Devon Travis popped out to shortstop to end the game.

+The Red Sox offense got going in a big way.
+Mookie Betts was 3 for 5 and got the team rolling with an RBI single in the third inning, before he hit a drive into the second deck to lead off the seventh with his first home run of the year.

+”We’re always ready at any given point,” Betts said. ”Whether it’s first inning or the seventh inning, at any given point we can take off and I think that’s the beauty of our offense.”

+Martin, Carrera and Justin Smoak hit home runs for the Blue Jays, who went just 3 of 12 with runners in scoring position, although they snapped a streak of eight games of scoring four runs or less.

 Marcus Stroman (1-2) had his shortest outing of the season, surrendering six earned runs and 11 hits before being removed in the fourth inning with two outs.